APLMOOC/APLMOOC/docs/course/ch5/part4.md

 ⍨⌿^
 ⍥⍀∧

-      ⍝ head to toe, first couple to second couple, side to side 2 1 3⍉PEOPLE
+      ⍝ head to toe, first couple to second couple, first partner to second partner 2 1 3⍉PEOPLE
 ⍣⍤
 ⍨⍥